8 min read

 To better understand customer experience, consider Zalando’s 100-day return policy.
 This policy limits long return lines after holidays and eases anxiety to return products immediately.
 Another example is Starbucks’ loyalty program, which uses gamification to make earning points fun.
 Plus, the Starbucks app remembers your order, as do many Starbucks baristas.
 These policies are designed to impact every customer touchpoint, from online shopping to in-store purchases to returns and beyond.

-Customer Experience KPIs
+Customer Service KPIs

-Are there any key performance indicators (KPIs) that track customer experience?
+Are there any key performance indicators (KPIs) that track customer service?
 The measurement of customer service and customer experience KPIs share many similarities, including customer surveys and contact center metrics like call abandonment rate, the average speed of answer, and first-call resolution.

 Download Now: Take Your CX to the Next Level [Free Conversational AI Playbook]